vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 `output=nnn` limits output line length for a bot to that amount (forcing crnl as needed).
 0 is unlimited.

+`outputsize=80000` is the maximum output that can be shipped by a volley from the bot without getting truncated.
+Actually the value is somewhat less, because routines generating partial data for later incorporation into the output also use the buffer and need some usually small amount of clearance.
+You can find out how close you have approached the max in a session by typing `:memstats`.
+If you need to ship a lot of data around, you can raise this into the megabyte range and expect CS will continue to function.
+80K is the default.

+For normal operation, when you change `outputsize` you should also change `logsize` to be at least as much, so that the system can do complete logs.
+You are welcome to set log size lots smaller if you don't care about the log.

 ## File options